chgebhardt/picam_sync_neuro/README.md

 </p>

 - Configure DAQ board inputs for LED voltage recording.
 *This depends very much on what kind of neural signal recording system you have.
-Most rigs will have a DAQ with a BNC input, so I soldered a [female pre-assembeled BNC](https://atlas-scientific.com/connectors/pre-assembled-female-bnc/) into the arduino circuit on the breadboard.
+Most rigs will have a DAQ with a BNC input, so I added a [female pre-assembeled BNC](https://atlas-scientific.com/connectors/pre-assembled-female-bnc/) into the arduino circuit on the breadboard.
 Connect the BNC out on the breadboard to a BNC Input on the DAQ and then it is just a matter of telling your DAQ which Input to listen to.*

 <p align="center">
   <img src="images/female_BNC.jpg" alt="BNC" width="400">
 </p>

+- (Optional: Solder the LED circuit and BNC permanently to a breadboard)

 3️⃣ Video Recording on both Pis: